ADD CONDITION

 Contraindications

 There are no specific contraindications identified for this product.
-However, it is advised to discontinue use and consult a healthcare professional under the following circumstances:
+However, healthcare professionals should advise patients to discontinue use and seek medical attention under the following circumstances:

 • If sore mouth symptoms do not improve within 7 days.